cdktf/cdktf-provider-aws/docs/redshiftserverlessEndpointAccess.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.34.0/docs/resources/redshiftserverless_endpoint_access#id RedshiftserverlessEndpointAccess#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.35.0/docs/resources/redshiftserverless_endpoint_access#id RedshiftserverlessEndpointAccess#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `ownerAccount`<sup>Optional</sup> <a name="ownerAccount" id="@cdktf/provider-aws.redshiftserverlessEndpointAccess.RedshiftserverlessEndpointAccess.Initializer.parameter.ownerAccount"></a>

+- *Type:* java.lang.String

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.35.0/docs/resources/redshiftserverless_endpoint_access#owner_account RedshiftserverlessEndpointAccess#owner_account}.

 ---